What is a Flare System?

 As we get familiar with the impact of improper flaring on health and the environment, also it is highly required to measure the HC quantities sent to flare to decide on the plant performance, identify gaps and define the mitigating actions to eliminate or at least reduce flaring.

-When trying to measure gas flaring, There are many challenges, including diameters of large pipe, high flow velocities over wide measuring ranges, gas composition changing, low pressure, dirt, wax, and condensate.
+When trying to measure gas flaring, There are many challenges, including diameters of large pipes, high flow velocities over wide measuring ranges, gas composition changing, low pressure, dirt, wax, and condensate.

 Important criteria to be considered to decide on the flow measurement instruments: